naheim/paleoLabExercises/lab7b.md

 where *p<sub>i</sub>* is the proportion of the community represented by species *i* and *n* is the total number of species.

 The minimum value of &lambda; is 1/*S*, and this is when all species have the same abundance.
-Lambda is considered a measure of concentration because when it's low diversity is spread out among all the species and when it's high diversity is concentrated in a few.
-To convert Simpson's &lambda; into Simpson's D, a measure of eveness, we simply subtract &lambda; from one.
+Lambda is considered a measure of concentration because when its low diversity is spread out among all the species and when its high diversity is concentrated in a few.
+To convert Simpson's &lambda; into Simpson's D, a measure of evenness, we simply subtract &lambda; from one.

 *D = 1 - &lambda;*